Sleep & Breathing Problems In Neuromuscular Conditions

 What tests may help?

 Chest x-rays can help show up:

-- whether there is any mucus in the airways or lungs
+- whether there is any mucus in the breathing passages or lungs

 - the size of a child's chest